madebyraygun/constant-contact/README.md

 4. Run composer update.

-5. In the Control Panel, go to Settings → Plugins and click the “Install” button for Trending Posts.
+5. In the Control Panel, go to Settings → Plugins and click the “Install” button for Constant Contact.

 ## Configuring Constant Contact